duncdrum/DexCharts/README.md

 ### Scatter Plot

 Is it one word or two?
-This is a mystery which has troubled engineers throughout time.
+This is a mystery which has haunted engineers throughout time.
 Either way, scatterplots are a very useful way to quickly understand a numeric or even ordinal distributions.

 | Option                     | Default     | Description |
 | -------------------------- |:------------| -----:|